Deep Learning for CMB Foreground Removal and Beam Deconvolution: A U-Net GAN Approach: Discussion

 Our comparisons clearly demonstrate the benefit of including a discriminator during training (Section \ref{subsec:discriminator-comparison}).
 It significantly enhances reconstruction quality by improving the consistency of the reconstructed power spectra with the original data.
 Figure~\ref{fig:power_spectra_comparison} shows noticeable improvements at low multipole (up to $l \approx 100$) as well as at high multipoles ($l > 900$) compared to the generator-only model.

-Concerning model size (Section \ref{subsec:model-size-impact}), initial experiments with gaussian beam convolution suggested that performance gains diminish beyond $n=8$, with models like $n=8$ and $n=16$ maintaining good accuracy up to $l \approx 1700$ (Figure~\ref{fig:model_size_comparison_error}).
+Concerning model size (Section \ref{subsec:model-size-impact}), initial experiments with Gaussian beam convolution suggested that performance gains diminish beyond $n=8$, with models like $n=8$ and $n=16$ maintaining good accuracy up to $l \approx 1700$ (Figure~\ref{fig:model_size_comparison_error}).
 The analysis incorporating a real beam convolution (Section \ref{subsec:real-beam-detailed}) reveal a more stringent performance limit under these observational conditions.
 Using the $n=8$ model, chosen based on the earlier trade-off analysis, we found that fidelity with the ground truth power spectrum is maintained reasonably well only up to $l \approx 1000$ (Figure \ref{fig:real-beam-l-ranges}).
 Beyond this multipole, the reconstructed spectrum shows increasing deviation, indicating that the model struggles to accurately recover the CMB signal at smaller angular scales when faced with beam smoothing effects.

 It is important to note that for circular beam convolutions, we use different FWHM values for different frequency channels, as listed in Table~\ref{tab:beam_sensitivity}.
-Notably, two channels ($353$\,GHz and $545$\,GHz) have beams with FWHM around $4.85'$—providing input maps with access to the temperature information at higher multipole.
-However, in the case of the real scan, due to computational and storage constraints, we use only the beam map from the $143$\,GHz channel, which has a coarser FWHM of $7.27'$.
-As a result, the observed skymaps lack fine-scale information at high multipoles, which primarily explains the observed power suppression at those scales.
-Additionally, in the circular beam case, the noise variance is uniform across the sky.
+The noise variance is uniform across the sky.
 In contrast, for the real scan, the noise variance varies spatially, depending on the hit count distribution—further increasing the complexity of accurate reconstruction.